raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/CMOS noise margin robustness evaluation.md

 - thrid region = it is the low region and it  diff tells that if that much amout of noise will     come then it can bear it and give output as logic zero .

-## now we will summaries it by looking at the graph
+## 🧙now we will summaries it by looking at the graph

 ![WhatsApp Image 2025-10-18 at 19 45 43_a383ccbe](https://github.com/user-attachments/assets/47d2900b-50a6-407f-a90f-98ec9018f8b6)